-Getting more contact with a child is a huge concern for any parent who has been through care proceedings.
-You may be worried that you won’t be able to see your child very often, but we can help you take a pragmatic approach to get the best possible outcome.
+Getting more contact with a child in the care system is a huge concern for any parent who has been through care proceedings.
+You may be worried that you won’t be able to see your child very often, but we can help you take a practical approach to get the best possible outcome.

 Your contact arrangements are always under review, so we will make sure you get a fair assessment of your situation.
-Legal aid is available to help parents cover the legal costs involved with getting an order for contact with a child in care, and we can help you apply for the funding.
+Legal aid is available on a means-and-merits-tested basis to help parents cover the legal costs involved with getting an order for contact with a child in care, and we can help you apply for the funding.

 A legal expert, on your side

 Even after your child has been removed by the Local Authority, you are likely to be able to get some form of contact with them.
 The Local Authority has a duty to support a reasonable level of family contact, and it’s important to stay positive.
-At Blaser Mills Law, we know how difficult it can be to be hopeful when a Care Order is in place, but we’ve helped many clients get greater contact with their children and improve their situation.
+We understand how hard it is to stay hopeful under a Care Order, but we’ve helped many clients gain more contact with their children and improve their situation.
 We’re specialists in this area of family law, and we will give you clarity on how the Children Act 1989 affects you based on your current circumstances.

 When you want to change the contact you have with your child in care, getting the correct legal advice to challenge the Local Authority is crucial.
-You need to put across a strong argument about why the current arrangements are neither reasonable nor in your child’s best interests, and we are here to help you do exactly that.
-We’ve been through the process hundreds of times and know what judges will want to see in the family court.
+You need to put across a strong argument about why a different arrangement, proposed by you, is in your child’s best interests, and we are here to help you do exactly that.
+We’ve been through the process many times and know what judges will want to see in the family court.

 Our experience also means we’re realistic about potential outcomes.
 We won’t give you false hope and will instead be honest about what you can expect and the steps you need to follow to change the restrictions placed on you.
 Even if the outcome isn’t what you had hoped for, we will give you clear guidance on how to put yourself in a better position for success and reach an agreement in the future.